-The scenes which Montgomery Clift shot for this picture just before his accident represent the only color footage available of him before he was disfigured.
-All of his previous movies had been shot in black and white.
+The scenes which Montgomery Clift shot for this movie just before his accident represent the only color footage available of him before he was disfigured.
+All of his previous movies had been shot in black-and-white.

-This has never been available to purchase on DVD, Blu-Ray, or digital, despite its frequent availability on VHS in the past.
-It was the first of just 2 movies, Ben-Hur (1959) is the other, filmed in the wide-screen process, MGM Camera 65, and the restoration of the remaining elements has always been considered to be prohibitively expensive.
+This has never been available to purchase on DVD, Blu-ray or digital, despite its frequent availability on VHS in the past.
+It was the first of only two movies - Ben-Hur (1959) being the other - shot in the widescreen process MGM Camera 65, and the restoration of the remaining elements has always been considered to be prohibitively expensive.